Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 Option 1: Ask for a Referral from a Local RV Dealer

-However, whether the RV haulers who deliver to your local RV dealer will be willing to take your RV to your chosen destination may depend on a few factors.
+Whether these haulers will be willing to deliver your RV depends on a few factors.
 Your ultimate destination, weather, and where the RV needs to be picked up from are big considerations.

 Option 2: Work Directly with an RV Transport Company

-Another option for finding an RV transport company is, of course, to Google “RV transport companies” and see what comes up.
+Another option for finding an RV transport company is, of course, Google.
+Search for “RV transport companies” and see what comes up.

 That was my first step a few years ago when my husband and I started looking for someone to haul our fifth wheel RV from Missouri to Texas.